 1.)
 The Government Will Take Care Of It

 This is by far the most confusing to me.
 Because most of us know that anything left in the hands of the government is bound to take triple the amount of time.
 Yet we think the people in Washington will solve your money problems.

 Politics is all about winners and losers, and if you’re not one you’re the other.
-So in a rare occasion will the government say, “hey you know what, we’re gonna clear all your debts in exchange for nothing.”
+So on a rare occasion will the government say, “hey you know what, we’re gonna clear all your debts in exchange for nothing.”
 We have a Congress that struggles to pass a comprehensive budget, yet we expect them to solve a trillion dollar student loan crisis.

 Others suggest that we need more tuition equality, yet are unwilling to work while in school because of all the “studying” they have to do.
-Yes college keeps getting expensive, but no one says you have to attend a private school or even a four year university to be a well educated person.
+Yes, college keeps getting expensive, but no one says you have to attend a private school or even a four-year university to be a well-educated person.